Klugh/klugh.github.io/index.md

 Designed, built, and delivered high quality software using engineering principles to ensure compliance to predefined quality models, including characteristics of extensibility, resiliency, scalability, and security.

 **Developer**  (10+ years)<br>
-Implemented and tested application, service, and database software to fulfill enterprise, business, and compliance requirements.
+Implemented and tested application, service, and database software to fulfill enterprise, business, and regulatory requirements.

 **Trainer**  (8+ years)<br>
 Consistently receiving high marks for upliftiing individual and team capabilities through technical training (listed below) in object-oriented and component design principles, along with DevOps, Agile, Lean, and XP practices, including test-driven development and continuous delivery.